26. Basic agent-based modeling

 >>> model.step()

-example.
-You can do so using the diff
+against this example.
+You can do so using diff -u

-course, I’m not going to stop you from copy-pasting this working example, but
+line.
+Of course, I’m not going to stop you from copy-pasting this

 from mesa import Agent, Model